seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ![Storybook initial view](./assets/storybook-one.jpg)

-An powerful feature of Storybook is that when you save edits to your report client or its components, storybook will refresh automatically with the changes.
+A powerful feature of Storybook is that when you save edits to your report client or component code, storybook will refresh the browser automatically with the changes.
 This lets you develop your reports and debug them more quickly.

 Let's make a change to the report client now and make it clear to the user whether their result is for a single sketch polygon, or a sketch collection.

-First, at the top of the file, import the useSketchProperties react hook along with ResultsCard from the client-ui module.
+First, at the top of the `SimpleCard.tsx` file, import the useSketchProperties react hook along with ResultsCard from the client-ui module.

 ```typescript
 import {